thrishGit04/elevate-labs-task1-data-cleaning/README.md

 # elevate-labs-task1-data-cleaning

-This repository contains Task 1 of my AIML Internship project.
+This repository contains Task 1 of my AIML Internship by Elevate Labs.
 The focus of this task is on cleaning, preprocessing, and preparing the Titanic dataset for machine learning models, including training baseline ML models.

 ## Repository Structure